 This is a guest blog from a group of very passionate young women in Year 12.
-They are helping girls everywhere see that girls and women are powerful.
+They are helping girls everywhere see that girls and women are powerful and making a difference.

 WHY WE EXIST